sillito/websystems/exercises/functions.markdown

 ## Test the Above

 Create a node script that tests the four functions and three methods you created above.
 Use the [`Assert` module](http://nodejs.org/docs/v0.4.12/api/assert.html) to help you write your tests.
+To adequately test your functions consider several different cases, including some boundary cases.

 	> node tests.js